moetezrouihem-dev/churn_prediction/README.md

 ## Overview

-ChurnRadar predicts whether a telecom customer is likely to churn based on 19 behavioral and demographic features.
+Predicts whether a telecom customer is likely to churn based on 19 behavioral and demographic features.
 It goes beyond a basic notebook — the model is deployed as a live REST API with a fully interactive frontend, making it usable by anyone without any technical knowledge.

 ---